-A mistake many founders make is hiring a VP of Sales who has many strengths — but not at sales per se.
+A mistake many founders make is hiring a VP of Sales who has many strengths — but is not great at selling themselves per se.
 A VP of Sales who is smart, polished, and worked at the right place, in a management-level position.
-But actually isn’t great at sales.
+That can talk about quota attainment and sales operations and scaling and number.
+That often has many thoughts on process and scaling a sales team.
+But actually isn’t great at … sales itself.

-I can tell you empirically the best VP of Sales I know were strong salespeople in the early career.
+I can tell you empirically the best VPs of Sales I know were strong salespeople in their early careers.
 Not always the #1 top salesperson, but very strong.
 In the top 20% or so, ideally higher.

-The reason this is not just possible but common in larger tech companies is that “sales” in very large, very well established companies is often something quite different.
+The reason this is not just possible but common in larger tech companies is that “sales” in very large, very well-established companies with strong brands and account penetration is often something quite different than at startups.
 When everyone on the planet has already heard of your product and used your product.
 When every company on the planet is already an Opportunity.
 Then yes, sales truly is a machine.
 One you tweak here and there.
-And here, it’s entirely possible to be a Director of Sales or even beyond in a large tech company without ever building a team yourself, without winning a tough bake-off, and without even ever visiting many companies.
+And here, it’s entirely possible to be a Director of Sales, or even beyond, in a large tech company without ever building a team yourself, without winning a tough bake-off, and without even ever visiting many companies.
 They all just come to your Executive Briefing Center, after all.

 But you don’t want to accidentally hire that polished sales leader that can’t sell her/himself, no matter how strong his or her LinkedIn appears to be.

 Startups, even fairly late-stage ones, are nothing like F500 companies and top tech companies in how they approach and manage sales.